SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 ## Payments Only

-With our payments only package, you collect the consumer data and have the flexibility to build your own checkout flow.
+With our payments only package, you collect the payer data and have the flexibility to build your own checkout flow.
 This implementation supports our full range of payment methods.
 {:.heading-line}